aragon/hack/docs/guides-agent-app.md

 Next, we will use A's Agent app to vote yes to adding a third entity to B.

-For this we'll need to use `dao act` command.
+But before we do this, we need to introduce the `dao act` command.

 *...Explain `dao act`*

 ```
 dao act <agent app address of dao A> <voting app address of dao B>  "vote" 1 true true  --environment aragon:rinkeby
 ```

 ### **5. Confirm the vote/action in A**